 Trying to find a great inn or hotel in northeastern Nova Scotia is a difficult task I discovered recently when planning a girl’s getaway with my mum.
 Luxury accommodations are not thick on the ground in this part of Canada.
 In fact, I only found one that I can fully recommend, Des Barres Manor Inn in Guysborough County, and it is a very fine place indeed.

 What makes DesBarres a treat to stay in?
-After all, it doesn’t have the glitzy urban vibe you usually associate with luxury stays, accompanied with flat screens in the loo or an all service spa with a Devan waiting to paint your nails.
-Call me old fashioned, but while I don’t want stodgy; I don’t need a bathroom telly amid scenery worthy of a sonnet.
+After all, it doesn’t have the glitzy urban vibe you usually associate with luxury stays, accompanied with flat screens in the potty or an all service spa with a Devan waiting to paint your nails.
+Call me old fashioned, but while I don’t want stodgy; I don’t need a bathroom TV amid scenery worthy of a sonnet.

 No, what I like about DesBarres is the enormous fireplace with crackling fire, the unflashy sitting rooms, the wraparound back porch with wonderful country views, the gently sloping grounds.
 My favorite detail?
 The luxe beds.
 As a woman, and a busy, sleep deprived mother this is the one detail that must be spot on.
 And the DesBarres beds are so spot on.